CodeScop/Oge-Mai-Field-Guide/hunts01.md

 ## Deeper Into The Hunt

 There is a running trend through this Season of Hope: we battle the new library assistant monster for one quest, and the Hunt Map Piece we get from that contributes to a deeper Hunt storyline. **The library assistant monster quests** start with A Clue To The Past and **can** be completed independently; **the deeper Hunt progress quests**, starting with The Hunt Begins, **depend on the library assistant monster quests** to reach completion.
+(And thrown in there is a Velts stealth quest chain.)

+### A Battle of Wills

+- **Unlocked by:** The Hunt Begins
+- **Type:** Battle
+- **Requirements:** Defeat 1 Velts
+- **Rewards:** 10 Hunter Tokens
+- **Recommendations:** Velts is meant to be on the challenging side, and this launches her series of challenges roaming all around Oge-Mai.
+I highly recommend this series, because it's basically fighting Velts once in a bunch of places and getting a lot of bragging rights and some nice swag at the end.

 ### Elder Library Assistants